Joie Chitwood: Media appearances and legacy

 Chitwood's show was featured during season 3 of CHiPs in an episode entitled "Thrill Show".
 Joie Jr. did stunts for Miami Vice on several occasions.
 Joie Jr. also appeared as a guest challenger on the TV game show To Tell The Truth.
 Joie Jr. worked in over 60 feature films and national commercials.

-In 1983 Chitwood's show was featured in the movie Smokey and the Bandit Part 3, where Sheriff Justice ends up the star of the show during his pursuit of The Bandit.
+In 1983, Chitwood's show was featured in the movie Smokey and the Bandit Part 3, where Sheriff Justice ends up the star of the show during his pursuit of The Bandit.

 Chitwood's show was credited by Evel Knievel as being his inspiration to become a daredevil when the show appeared in his home town of Butte, Montana.

 World-champion auto dive bomber Dusty Russell began his 50+ year career as a stunt driver in 1951, when he performed at the age of 15 for Joie Chitwood's Auto Daredevils show in Idaho.

 Chitwood's son Tim Chitwood became a highly prominent stunt driver and appeared in a number of movies.
 Chitwood's older son Joie Chitwood Jr., also worked as a stunt driver.
-In 2010, his grandson Joie Chitwood III became president of Daytona Speedway.
+In 2010, his grandson Joie Chitwood III became president of Daytona International Speedway.